Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 How To Build These Bowls

-Use a vegetable peeler on your cucumber to get those gorgeous wide ribbons.
-And don’t rush the avocado slicing — thin, clean cuts make the whole bowl look Pinterest-worthy.
+Use a vegetable peeler to get the gorgeous wide ribbons from your cucumber.
+Take your time to slice your avocado for the bowl.
+Thin, clean cuts make the bowl look Pinterest-worthy.

-Finish with pomegranate seeds and sesame seeds scattered over everything.
+top with pomegranate seeds and sesame seeds.
+Scatter over everything.

-Chill your salmon for at least 30 minutes before serving if you want cleaner, firmer cubes.
+Make sure to chill the salmon for at least 30 minutes before serving if you want to enjoy clean, firm salmon cubes.

 📸 Photo credit: Instagram @lacuisine_explosive_desofie